-Our in person worship services and other ministry gatherings are postponed through Easter.
+Our in person worship services and other ministry gatherings are postponed until further notice.
 Check out the links below to see how we can worship together and stay connected.

 COVID-19 FBC Response Update